 - You should eventually see a success message at the bottom of the VS Code screen.

 Whew!
 That's our robot setup taken care of.
 Let's move to the Process!

-Let's give it an evocative name, like
+Click "Create Process" to create a new process and give it an evocative name, like

-Maria's weekly copy paste marathon.
+Maria's weekly copy paste marathon and press

 Think of all the robots you will add in Control Room as your "robot fleet in the garage": you have them safe there, and they are available when needed in your processes.